thinkUXca/jekyll-now/_posts/2017-08-02-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-3-Grouping.md

     class="img-responsive"
     alt="Dell - enclosure on top nav"
     />
-  <figcaption class="figure-caption">Dell's home page navigation.
+  <figcaption class="figure-caption">Figure 8: Dell's home page navigation.
 Credit: https://dell.com </figcaption>
 </figure>

 Notice how they also use a shadow to create a [figure/ground relationship](http://www.thinkux.ca/blog/Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground/) within the blue box?
 The drop shadow makes it seem as though the menu on top (which includes the search bar) is physically in front of the menu below, placing more visual importance on the top menu.